Rule of thumb: 20th-century feminist revival

 Despite this erroneous reading of the common law (which is a set of judicial principles rather than a written law with individual sections) the spurious legal doctrine of the "rule of thumb" was soon mentioned in a number of law journals.
 The myth was repeated in a 1982 report by the United States Commission on Civil Rights on domestic abuse titled "Under the Rule of Thumb", as well as a later United States Senate report on the Violence Against Women Act.

 In the late 20th century, some efforts were made to discourage the phrase rule of thumb, which was seen as taboo owing to this false origin.
 Patricia T. O'Conner, former editor of the New York Times Book Review, described it as "one of the most persistent myths of political correctness".
-During the 1990s, several authors wrote about the false etymology of rule of thumb, including the conservative social critic Christina Hoff Sommers, who described its origin in a misunderstanding of Blackstone's commentary.
+During the 1990s, several authors wrote about the false etymology of rule of thumb, including English professor Henry Ansgar Kelly and conservative social critic Christina Hoff Sommers, who described its origin in a misunderstanding of Blackstone's commentary.
 Nonetheless, the myth persisted in some legal sources into the early 2000s.
-In 2022, the phrase was labeled as possibly problematic by Stanford University's Elimination of Harmful Language Initiative.